 Assault Fitness’ AirRunner is ideal for hard training.

-By far, the AirRunner is the most often bought curved treadmill on Amazon.com.
+The AirRunner is the most often bought curved treadmill on Amazon.com.
 In particular, the CrossFit community is smitten with it.

 The 280-pound AirRunner was created by Assault with HIIT sessions in mind.
 It is a tough machine with a slat belt certified for 150,000 miles and a steel frame that can support 350 pounds.
-This is the one for you if you’re planning to subject any product to rigorous testing.

 Pros: